Access needs for graduating students with a disability

 Student Disability Services will have ambassadors and wheelchairs available for guests who need assistance from the drop-off area to their seats.
 NOTE: These chairs will be used solely to transport guests to and from the accessible seating sections.
 For more accessibility information, please see our list of services and resources below.

-To request tickets in a Disability Seating section, please fill out the online request form.
+To request tickets in a Disability Seating section, please fill out this form.
 Note, your request for disability seating tickets does not need to be universal: you may submit a request for one ceremony only if that is all your family needs.

 Accessible parking and drop-off locations